-This morning as I was getting ready for the day I accidentally hit the angel encased in a clear plastic case and tied up with a yellow ribbon that is pictured above.
-This was a gift to me from a dear Army sister that I received 13 years ago in the midst of my husband's … Continue reading Peace
+This morning as I was getting ready for the day I accidentally knocked over the angel encased in a clear plastic case and tied up with a yellow ribbon that is pictured above.
+This was a gift to me from a dear Army sister that I received 13 years ago in the midst of my … Continue reading Peace

 I recently changed the subtitle of my blog from "Reflections of an Army Wife" to "Reflections of a Hopeful Woman."
 I did that because it has been a year since my husband retired after 37 years of exemplary and faithful service from the United States Army.
 I didn't feel I could continue using the "Army … Continue reading The Ultimate Project